chriscdn/vuex-undo-redo/README.md

 - can be dynamically added and removed from an existing store
 - can be setup to snapshot and restore all or parts of your Vuex store
 - convenient `canUndo` and `canRedo` reactive properties (to use in your UI)
-- can be configured ￼￼to ignore specific mutation events
+- can be configured to ignore specific mutation events

 ## Installing